OPRAH'S DEAD SON

 "Food and what day?"

-Taking off one's clothes and diving into the pool looks like the thing to do so Giselle does it, too.
-The water's cool, refreshing, cleansing, like the water in that lagoon was when she dreamed she was pregnant and had to swim across it to meet Abraham's dad for the first time—the same lagoon she dreamed the black woman who looked like Oprah was swimming across when she got bit in two by a big blue fish the night Abraham showed up on her sofa.
-Now she must be dreaming that she and their son's bride-to-be are swimming across more water.
-She makes a mental note to ask Dr. Javid what the heck all that water might mean.
+Taking off one's clothing and diving into the pool looks like the thing to do so Giselle does it, too.
+The water's cool, refreshing, cleansing, like the water in that lagoon was when she dreamed she was pregnant and had to swim across it to meet Abraham's dad—the same lagoon she dreamed the black woman with jingle-bells on her ankles who looked like Oprah was swimming across when she got bit in two by that big blue fish the same night Isaac was conceived.
+Now she must be dreaming that she and their son's bride-to-be are swimming across more water and makes a mental note to ask Dr. Javid what the heck all that water might mean.
 Birth?
 Nah.
 He wasn't much of a Freudian.
-He'd probably go with some kind of bathing ritual, like the baths John the Baptist used to make people take before they could know anything worth knowing, but, on the other hand, the soft pink floor and domed ceiling did look a little womblike.
-Ah, forget about it, he'd just tell her the water meant whatever she thought it meant.
+He'd probably go with some kind of John the Baptist bathing ritual bullshit but, on the other hand, the soft pink floor and domed ceiling did look a little womblike.
+Pfssh.
+She waves her hand under the water.
+Who knows what dreams mean?
+He'd tell her the damn water meant whatever she thought the damn water meant.
 Shrinks are idiots.
-That's why he was only her neurologist.
+It's a living, he'd say.
+She'd sing him the song:

-"I must have needed a little nap," she says and feels his hands pushing into the small of her back as her eyes fall shut.
+"I must have needed a nap," she says and feels his hands pushing into the small of her back as her eyes continue to survey the room.

 "Some nap," she hears him say.